 Every week we feature a fun and/or educational activity you can try at home or in the classroom.
 Today is National Pack Rat Day and like pack rats, some of us tend to collect more belongings than we really need.
 Here at Heifer International we encourage people to practice Sharing and Caring, one of Heifer’s 12 Cornerstones for Just and Sustainable Development.
 If you’ve got some things to unpack, here are a few options to lighten your load.

-Old T-shirts for quilt squares, abandoned toys as planters and plastic grocery bags to make trash cans-Pinterest is filled with DIY intructions.
+Upcycle With Style Old T-shirts for quilt squares, abandoned toys as planters and plastic grocery bags to make trash cans-Pinterest is filled with DIY instructions.
 Inventive minds are a powerful tool in caring for the earth.
 Before you recycle, try to find ways to upcycle the weary and worn things in your cluttered closets.

 Through cooperation and friendship, there are many ways to share and care.
 Be creative and get involved in your community.
 Small acts of kindness will spread, building a large network of giving to Pass on the Gift® of hope, unity and friendship.